 About Us

 Hey!
 From the rural Smokies of western NC!
 We, Paul and Karen Fredette minister as a couple to hermits worldwide.
 Karen lived as a hermit for six years in a primitive cabin in West Virginia.
 Before then she had spent thirty years as a Poor Clare nun in Sancta Clara Monastery in Canton, Ohio.
 Paul was a member of the Glenmary Home Missioners for twenty years.
 He did pastoral work in the rural south before becoming editor of The Glenmary Challenge in 1992.
-He recently retired from work as a Qualified Professional in the field of Intellectual and Developmental Disabilities and Mental Health.
+He retired from work as a Qualified Professional in the field of Intellectual and Developmental Disabilities and Mental Health in 2019.

 Hello All from Still Wood!